 For example, at a 3% 10-year bond yield, it used to require $1,796,800 in capital to generate the equivalent of the annualized $53,904 a year in maximum unemployment benefits for a Massachusetts resident.
 At a 1.5% 10-year bond yield, you now need $3,593,600 in capital to generate the same amount of unemployment income.

 How Much Has The Value Of A Severance Package Gone Up?

 For the top states in my chart, enhanced unemployment benefits lift overall unemployment benefits by 36% – 54%.
 For the states with the lowest unemployment benefits, the enhanced unemployment benefits lifts overall unemployment benefits by 54% – 127%.

 Let's take California for example.
 The standard unemployment benefit amount is $450 a week or $1,800 after four weeks.
 An additional $300 a week in enhanced unemployment benefits would mean a 67% increase.

-Now let’s look at Mississippi, where the governor got rid of the mask mandate and fully opened up the economy about two months before there is enough vaccine supply for all adults.
-Mississippi’s weekly unemployment benefit amount is $235.
+Now let's look at Mississippi.
+The governor got rid of the mask mandate.
+He fully opened up the economy two months before there was enough vaccine supply for all adults.
+Mississippi's weekly unemployment benefit amount is $235.
 Therefore, an additional $300 a week in unemployment benefits equals a 128% increase.